Dreaker75/re-emerald/README.md

  - This will be a 386-Romhack that will have repeatable methods to get every item in-game, will try to fix the Battle Frontier economy, and many other things.

 ## pokeemerald-expansion options:
- - Most of the out-of-battle mechanics have been updated to be the best QoL versions of themselves (Like the Gen VI Exp.
-Share), with some exceptions:
+ - Most of the out-of-battle mechanics have been updated to be the best QoL versions of themselves, with some exceptions:
     - The overworld Poison effect has been left alone and can still faint your Pokemon outside of battle
  - Most of the in-battle mechanics have been left alone and work exactly like they did in vanilla Emerald, with some exceptions:
     - A Pokemon can now evolve after a battle even if it has fainted.